 The treaded rubber outsole runs to the tip, serving both as a mudguard and reinforcement to this low-top.

-At first glance, the New Balance 311 looks similar to many of its running trainers’ silhouettes like the NB515.
+At first glance, the New Balance 311 looks similar to many of New Balance Classic silhouettes like the NB515.
 The mesh-suede combo is a common trait.
 However, the NB311 has a more streamlined look, a more tonal look that is in keeping with the color scheme.

 The heel and sidewalls branding is made of leather material, while the logo and “311” are sewn on the tongue.
 Hues on the branding are complementary to the whole upper that is sure to catch the eye of the onlooker.